Joshtron/saarama/README.md

 ![](https://github.com/Joshtron/saarama/blob/master/saarama_project/example_files/proline_capped.png)

 If one is interested how angles of every residue in a polypeptide change over time, the [multi-animate] command can be used.
 A randomly composed protein was built in Pymol and simulated in openMM.
-The '--ma' set needs to be set.
+The '--ma' flag needs to be set.
 The range of residues can be set with the '--start' and '--end' option.
 Their default values are 2 which will animate only the first residue after the ACE residue.

 ```
 saarama --top random_capped.pdb --trj random_capped.dcd --ma --start 2 --end 8 multi-animate